Dr. Kim Graber (CHP Director)

 Anne Price (Office Administrator)

 Anne Price worked at the University of Illinois for sixteen years before joining CHP in July 2014.
 Most recently she worked in the College of Liberal Arts and Sciences in Student Academic Affairs where she supported the Assistant Dean and Director of New Student Advising.
 Anne's responsibilities include supporting the administrative staff of the Campus Honors Program, maintaining the student records database, managing payroll, handling travel arrangements, expenses and reimbursements, planning events for the students and assisting with CHP admissions.
 Anne's favorite part of her job is working with the students and planning events.
-Anne has been pursuing her Bachelor's degree in Organizational and Professional Development from Eastern Illinois University and plans to graduate in Fall of 2015.
-Anne lives in Mahomet with her husband and has two grown daughters.
-In her spare time she enjoys reading, gardening, home improvement projects and traveling with her husband on their motorcycle.
+Anne graduated in May 2016 with a Bachelor's degree in Organizational and Professional Development from Eastern Illinois University.
+Anne lives in Weldon with her husband and has two grown daughters.
+In her spare time she enjoys reading, gardening, home improvement projects and traveling with her husband.

 Margaret Cupps (Office Support Specialist)